firmanmm/go-webrestart/README.md

 | -e      | add extra extension to watch for (default .go)      | go-webrestart -e .tpl .html .env |

 ### Test
-Currently tested on Beego Web Framework and working under Windows 10 and Ubuntu 16.04 (WSL).
+Tested on Beego Web Framework and working under Windows 10 and Ubuntu 16.04 (WSL).
+Tested on Gin Web Framework and working under Windows 10 and Ubuntu 16.04 (WSL).